View our posts

 When students first log in they will be asked to complete an alpha test.
 This must be completed on their own as it means that the programme is designed around them.
 Logins are provided by your child’s English teacher.

-Students' reading ages and abilities are identified through NGRT testing which is carried out every 6 months.
-Where pupils are falling below their expected reading age they will receive additional support and or intervention to help them catch up with their chronological reading age.
+Students' reading ages and abilities are identified through NGRT (the National Reading Test) testing which is carried out every six months.
+If students are falling below their chronological reading age they receive additional support and or intervention to help them catch up.

 World Book Day1Reading